Manthan-Nepal/arc-2025/arc/frontend/pragya-shrestha/HTML-fundamentals/README.md

   - HTML CSS Support
 - **Git** and a **GitHub** account
 - Browser **DevTools** for inspecting elements and debugging
-- Basic command line usage
+- Basic git command line usage

 ---